 Adductor longus muscle

 The medial compartment of the thigh consists of numerous muscles which are adductor longus, magnus and brevis together with pectineus and gracilis.
 The compartment allows us to adduct and medially rotate the hip.
 The muscles in this compartment are believed to be evolved from both extensor and flexor columns.
-In this article we will discuss the anatomy of the adductor longus muscle, and also the clinical relevance.
-We will also conclude with some review questions to test the reader’s understanding of the article content.
+In this article we will discuss the anatomy of the adductor longus muscle, and also its clinical relevance.

-The adductor longus, a muscle of the medial compartment of the thigh, it is triangular in shape and present in the floor of femoral triangle and adductors canal originates from the pubic body below the pubic crest i.e. the superior pubic rami (just lateral to the pubic tubercle), and inserts onto the middle third of the medial lip of the linea aspera.
+The adductor longus, a muscle of the medial compartment of the thigh, is triangular in shape and present in the floor of the femoral triangle and adductors canal.
+The muscle originates from the pubic body below the pubic crest i.e. the superior pubic rami (just lateral to the pubic tubercle), and inserts onto the middle third of the medial lip of the linea aspera.
 This insertion point is lateral to the adductor magnus and brevis insertions, but medial to the insertion of vastus medialis (one of the four components of quadriceps femoris).

-The adductor longus muscle lies in front of the adductor magnus e and adductor brevis muscle, the anterior branch of the obturator nerve and profunda femoris vessels.
+The adductor longus muscle lies in front of the adductor magnus, adductor brevis muscle, the anterior branch of the obturator nerve, and profunda femoris vessels.
 Pectineus muscle is lateral to it while gracilis lies medially.
-Anterior relations in its upper part are spermatic cord and fascia lata, femoral artery and vein are present anterior to it in the lower part near its attachment.
+Anterior relations to its upper part are the spermatic cord and fascia lata, while the femoral artery and vein are present anterior to it in the lower part near its attachment.

-Main action of the adductor group of muscles is to adduct the thigh from anatomical position.
+The main action of the adductor group of muscles is to adduct the thigh from anatomical position.
 Adductor longus and magnus are also the medial rotators and flexors of the thigh.
-The adductors help to stabilize the stance while standing, they also have important role in balancing the body on lower limb during walking.
+The adductors help to stabilize the stance while standing, and also have an important role in balancing the body on the lower limb during walking.